has1g15/Internship2017Work/expressapp/README.md

 This simple express application allows users to be created and added to an Amazon Cognito user pool, users' passwords to be changed as well as reset in the case they have forgotten them.
 We are using Amazon Web Services (AWS) for this, so make a free account if you don't already have one.
+You will also need to install the aws command line to perform certain operations.
+For setting this all up, we will provide instructions to (1) Create a DynamoDB table, (2) Create an API and (3) Create a Cognito user pool.

+(1) Creating a DynamoDB table

 First, go to DynamoDB on AWS and set up a database of users.
 Click "DynamoDB" or simply type it into the search bar.